isomerpages/enterprisesg-sac-old/_industries/01-aviation-and-aerospace.md

 ![Aviation & Aerospace Industries](/images/industries/aviation-and-aerospace.jpg)

 Singapore's aerospace industry has grown exponentially with the rise of global air travel and the accompanying technological advancements.
 It accounts for about a quarter of Asia's MRO (Maintenance, Repair and Overhaul) output, and the country hosts one of Asia's largest cargo airports.

 Changi Airport and the Seletar Aerospace Park are leading facilities for air freight and travel; these position Singapore as a leading aerospace hub, equipped with both R&D and manufacturing capabilities.

 Singapore's aerospace industry is tightly regulated.
 Any failure to comply with standards could result in significant repercussions, ranging from fines to suspension of business licenses.
 Conformity assessment thus plays a key role in assuring the safety, quality, and performance of aircraft and aviation components.
 Accreditation by the Singapore Accreditation Council (SAC) helps to increase confidence in the quality of testing, inspection and certification services provided by the Conformity Assessment Bodies (CABs).

-Within Singapore, major aerospace companies include metal-related parts manufacturers, and Maintenance, Repair and Overhaul (MRO) service providers.
+Within Singapore, major aerospace companies include metal-related parts manufacturers as well as Maintenance, Repair and Overhaul (MRO) service providers.
 MRO work is dependent on qualified key personnel.
 As such, personnel certification is a vital conformity assessment service for businesses in the industry.
 Equipment and instruments, which may be used in order to carry out MRO work, can also be tested and accredited to ensure their functionality.

 SAC also provides an accreditation scheme for validation and verification bodies for the reduction and removal of greenhouse gases.
 This accreditation scheme is developed in response to the increasing demand for sustainability, and to support the aviation industry for the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) initiated by the International Civil Aviation Organisation (ICAO).